 Nonetheless, the Reformation’s core ideas were potent and fueled the spiritual renewal of consequent generations.
 Below are ten such consequences, highlighting some of the theological and cultural fruit born out of the protests of these movements.
-Granted, these are gross oversimplifications of complex historical-theological matters.
+Granted, these are simplifications of complex historical-theological matters.
 A number of them are in fact contested.
 However, they are stated as basic expressions of the spirit and hopes of the reformers.
 More can be explored by following some of the sources listed below.

 1. The Protestant Reformation relocated spiritual and theological authority to Scripture.

 In 14th century England, John Wycliffe challenged medieval practices such as absolution, pilgrimages, indulgences, and the doctrine of transubstantiation—the belief that bread and wine become Christ’s physical body and blood.
 He did this by appealing to Scripture: “Neither the testimony of Augustine nor Jerome nor any other saint should be accepted except in so far as it was based upon Scripture,” Wycliffe claimed.
 Later, at the Diet of Worms, Luther famously stated at the debate, “I am bound by the Scriptures I have quoted and my conscience is captive to the Word of God.”
 As these proclamations signal, the Reformers were appealing to the revelation of God as the final arbiter of truth, against the claim of papal infallibility from Rome and the abuse of tradition insofar as it conflicted with biblical teaching. (see this article by Mark Noll on the promise and problem with sola scriptura; although see the Reforming Catholic Confession, signed by 1000+ representatives of “Mere Protestants.”)

 2. The Protestant Reformation challenged how persons gained right standing with God.